MrAnderson1971/checkers/README.md

 # Checkers

 A regular checkers board game.
-The computer opponent uses the Monte Carlo Tree Search algorithm to determine which move to make.
+The computer opponent uses the Minimax Tree Search algorithm to determine which move to make.